krebeljk/nudge/README.md

 - Create a shortcut to the script on the desktop so that it is convenient to start the logging.
 - Time-track different projects just by copy-pasting the script to a different folder (or do the renames in the scirpt).
-- Do log-processing in a different excel file that imports `log.xlsx`.
 - Modify the script as you wish.

 ## Author